mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Improvements

-* **DevOps Console configuration**
-    DevOps Console uses now the routes `healtz` and `ready` as defined by Mia Platform standard.
-Logs are now managed on LC-39.

 * **Horizontal Launcher Menu**
     Launcher menu is now always visible in the top bar, making it always visible and accessible from any page.
 You won't be required to open the left drawer anymore and the hamburger menu has been removed.